rusty1s/react-dev-config/README.md

 * add vendor chunk for prod
 * Readme
 * Codeclimate add my babelrc
-* Allow watching of eslint, stylelint and testing (with cli prg)
-* allow --fix for eslint (with cli prg)
 * comments in config and demo, rest should be ok
 * webpack own dir in config
 * webpack outsource duplicates